TelemetryDeck/docs/recipes/views-per-purchase-example.md

 ]
 ```

-This will give us the average number of views per purchase, seperately for each version of our app.
+This will give us the average number of views per purchase, separate for each version of our app.

 {% noteinfo "Grouping by time" %}
 If we instead want to group by date, we don't even need to specify a dimension.
 We set the granularity to `day`, `week`, `month`, or `year` and we'll get the results grouped by that time period.